MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/visualize/grafana-plugin.md

 1. Pick a name for the data source and choose between managed identity or app registration for authentication.

 If you're hosting Grafana on your own Azure Virtual Machines or Azure App Service instance with managed identity enabled, you can use this approach for authentication.
-However, if your Grafana instance isn't hosted on Azure or doesn't have managed identity enabled, you'll need to use app registration with an Azure service principal to set up authentication.
+However, if your Grafana instance isn't hosted on Azure or doesn't have managed identity enabled, you need to use app registration with an Azure service principal to set up authentication.

 ### Use managed identity